miguelpduarte/AdventOfCode-Rust/aoc2021/notes.md

  ----

  On an unrelated note, today I had some trouble with `ALE` + `rust-analyzer` which sometimes seemed to lag behind a bit, showing errors for lines that were there 5-8 edits ago...
 Sometimes disabling and enabling ALE worked, or restarting vim, but it was still quite strange and a big productivity downgrade.

+ ----

+ Moving the trim to the initial string and removing it from inside the map reduced the runtime one more microsecond on average lol.

+ Also have to try improving the initialization of the `VecDeque` version.

+ ## Day 7

+Part 1 is simply the median to find the right position + calculate the fuel lol.
+Have to see if there is any way to make this more efficient, since it's already at 60-70 microseconds.
+Maybe it's due to the input size, but I doubt it.

+For part 2 the median won't work.
+The average of the example is 4.9, the ideal position being 5.
+Maybe that works?
+Darn, it worked for the example but not for the provided input...
+What could be going wrong?

+Supposedly this should be the right solution, and I even checked with a website that my calculation of the average is correct so IDK what's up.

+It turns out that for the example input, which has an average of 4.9, the right solution is to round up.
+However, for my input, that has an average of 489.591, the right solution is to round down.
+Wat?

+Well, [`xRuiAlves`](https://github.com/xRuiAlves) helped me by shedding some light onto the issue: in truth, before trying, we cannot know which would be better.
+This is due to the fact that the average is not a weighted metric, unlike the median!
+So, updating the code to try both, which probably means going from a `.map.sum` to a `for` loop (which in my experience has been faster anyway, so that should be fine).

+---

+Onto optimization:
+* Having 2 separate `.map.sum`s  seems to be either similar or marginally better than having a single loop and accumulating both floor and ceiling count in two separate mutable accumulators.
+* It is more efficient to use `.map.sum` for part 1 than to use a `for` loop and accumulate into a local variable.
+* TODO: There is an O(n) way to implement median.
+Investigate that, it's probably faster :D

+Today's implementation averaged about 64-70 microseconds.
+It seems a bit high, especially compared with yesterday which performed a lot of iterations on a loop.
+This is just calculating a median and average, which feels like it should be as hard.
+Maybe I can implement the improved median algorithm and try to merge operations, such as a sum and length calculation?
+Length might be optimized by the underlying container, but if the sum is joined with other operations, it may help.